top of page

 • Driving Test.

-This list is not exhaustive, and learners should check with their tutors if they are unsure if their absence is deemed authorised.
+This list is not exhaustive, and learners should check with their tutors if they are unsure if their absence is deemed as authorised.

 Unauthorised Absences